Kotlin/kotlinx.coroutines/native/kotlinx-coroutines-core-native/README.md

-# Module kotlinx-coroutines-core-js
+# Module kotlinx-coroutines-core-native

-Core primitives to work with coroutines on Kotlin/JS.
+Core primitives to work with coroutines on Kotlin/Native.

 Coroutine builder functions: